Skip to main content

 Current Graduate Students

-Graduate students enter our program with a variety of skills, research interests, backgrounds, and professional histories.
+Graduate students enter the Saint Louis University American Studies program with a variety of skills, research interests, backgrounds and professional histories.
 This diversity of backgrounds is highly valued and enriches our department.

-An introductory core sequence ensures that all subsequent courses, symposia, workshops and internships revolve around a common frame of reference.
-Along with your cohort, you will then move through a rigorous curriculum that offers you sound, ethical and broad professional development.
+An introductory core sequence at SLU ensures that all subsequent courses, symposia, workshops and internships revolve around a common frame of reference.
+You and your cohort will then move through a rigorous curriculum that offers you sound, ethical and broad professional development.

 Current Graduate Students